amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 <BR>
 **Introduction**

 I can't remember the last time I worked on a data sets with less than **1000** features.
-Not a big deal with today's computing power, but can turn into a nightmare when you need to use certain forest-based models, heavy cross-validation, grid tuning, and most ensemble work. <i>Note: the term variables, features, predictors are used throughout and mean the same thing.</i>
+Not a big deal with today's computing power, but it can become a unwieldy when you need to use certain forest-based models, heavy cross-validation, grid tuning, and any ensemble work. <i>Note: the term variables, features, predictors are used throughout and mean the same thing.</i>

-Off the bat, there are 3 ways to deal with **high-dimensionality data** (i.e. too many variables):
+Off the bat, there are 3 ways of dealing with **high-dimensionality data** (i.e. having too many variables):

 <ol>
-<li>get more computing muscle (like an amazon web server EC2 instance),</li>
+<li>get more computing muscle (like an <a href='http://amunategui.github.io/EC2-RStudioServer/' target='_blank'>Amazon web server EC2</a> instance),</li>
 <li>prune your data set using <B>feature selection</B> (measure variables effectiveness and keep only the best - built-in feature selection - see fscaret),</li>
 <li>and finally, the subject of this walkthrough, use <B>feature reduciton</B> (also refereed as feature extraction) <a href="http://en.wikipedia.org/wiki/Dimensionality_reduction">...</a> to create new variables made of bits and pieces of the original variables.</li>
 </ol>